In this article:

-Ashwagandha (Withania somnifera) is an ancient medicinal herb with proven scientific health benefits.
+Ashwagandha root extract (Withania somnifera) is an ancient medicinal herb with proven scientific health benefits.
 It is commonly known as "Indian Winter Cherry" or "Indian Ginseng" and is part of the nightshade family.
 Ashwagandha comes from a shrub that originates from India and Northern Africa.
 It is a remedy that has given to people of all ages for millennia and is said to have youthful physical and mental properties and boosts happiness.

-Indian Ayurvedic medicine highly revers this herb for its stress-relieving properties.
+Indian Ayurvedic medicine highly revers this Ayurvedic herb for its stress-relieving properties.
 Indeed, it is considered an adaptogen, which means that it helps your body manage different forms of stress.
 The withanolides, which are naturally occurring steroids found in ashwagandha, may inhibit tumors, decrease inflammation, and ward off Alzheimer's disease.

 Because numerous benefits come from taking ashwagandha, more research will help us understand the extent of how much benefit derives from this herb.

-The many health benefits of taking ashwagandha can specifically address some of the symptoms of hypothyroidism.
+The many health benefits of ashwagandha can specifically address some of the common symptoms of hypothyroidism.
 For example, ashwagandha may help improve depression, brain fog, fatigue, muscle weakness, impaired memory, and elevated cholesterol levels in people with hypothyroidism.

-Ashwagandha is traditionally prepared in a finely sieved powder and added to water, ghee (which is clarified butter), or honey.
+Ashwagandha is traditionally prepared in a finely sieved powder form and added to water, ghee (which is clarified butter), or honey.
 This supplement is commonly available in 300 mg capsules or tablets.
 It can also be found in thyroid-targeting multivitamins.

 Typical dosing of ashwagandha is two capsules (600 mg) twice daily, ingested after meals.
-Some people also take ashwagandha in powder form and add it to water, smoothies, or yogurt.
+Some people also take ashwagandha powder and add it to water, smoothies, or yogurt.
 Ashwagandha can even be prepared as an herbal tea.

 Ashwagandha is considered a safe herbal supplement for most people to take.
 However, people with hyperthyroidism and women who are pregnant or breastfeeding should avoid ashwagandha.
 Because ashwagandha can boost the immune system, people with autoimmune conditions, including Hashimoto's, should check with their doctor first before taking this supplement.
 Furthermore, people taking certain medications, including diabetic medication and thyroid medication, should check with their doctor before supplementing with ashwagandha.